 If you have questions about how we use your personal data or want to exercise any of your rights regarding your personal data we collected for this purpose, please contact firstname.lastname@example.org.

 OSTC Limited collects a range of information about you.
 This includes:

 OSTC Limited may collect this information in a variety of ways.
-For example, data might be contained in application forms, CVs or resumes, obtained from your passport or other identity documents or collected through interviews or other forms of assessment.
+For example, data might be contained in application forms, CVs or resumes, obtained from your passport or other identity documents or collected through interviews, including video interviews or other forms of assessment.

 We may also collect personal data about you from third parties, such as references supplied by former employers.
 We will seek information from third parties only once a job offer to you has been made and will inform you that we are doing so.